Did one third of the angels rebel against God?

 Dan 12:3 Those who are wise shall shine Like the brightness of the firmament, And those who turn many to righteousness Like the stars forever and ever.

-There is another verse in which describes God’s people as stars.
+There is another verse which describes God’s people as stars.
 It’s found in Daniel 8, which is the vision of the ram and the goat.
-The male goat attacks the ram and tramples on him.
-The male goat had a large horn which was broken and replaced by four other horns.
-Out of one of the four horns a little horn grew.
+In this vision the male goat with one large horn attacks and tramples the ram.
+The goat’s large horn was broken and replaced by four other horns.
+Out of one of the four horns a little horn grew which then grew up to the host of heaven and cast down some of the stars.

 Dan 8:9 And out of one of them came a little horn which grew exceedingly great toward the south, toward the east, and toward the Glorious Land.